kubernetes-sigs/gateway-api/geps/gep-2907/index.md

 TLS can be configured with two distinct modes:

 * **Terminate**: the TLS connection is instantiated between the frontend and the Gateway.
-The connection between the Gateway and the backend is either left unencrypted or a new TLS connection between the two entities is instantiated.
+The connection between the Gateway and the backend is left unencrypted unless a new TLS connection between the two entities is configured via BackendTLSPolicy.
 * **Passthrough**: the TLS connection is instantiated between the frontend and the backend.
 The traffic flows through the Gateway encrypted, and the Gateway is not able to decrypt or inspect the TLS stream.